 There is no getting away from it; a full-time finance director is a prohibitively expensive resource for most early-stage technology businesses.
 So frequently in the early days, the Founder handles the strategic financial challenges, and a financial controller or finance manager (or indeed office manager) keeps Companies House and HMRC happy as well as getting the invoices issued and the bills paid.

 Nevertheless, the business will eventually outgrow these accounting arrangements and need a deeper more experienced financial perspective within the finance function.
-But what is a
+But what is a part time FD?
+Why is a start-up FD different?
+Why do you need one and how do you find one?

 When is the right time to appoint a start-up FD?